 - f.
 Prince George's County Department of Parks and Recreation (DPR)-In an email dated February 11, 2024 (Holley to Huang), DPR offered no comments on this application. - g.
-Permit Review Section-In a memorandum dated March 11, 2024 (Jacobs to Huang), the Permit Review Section commented that freestanding signage information be included, if any.
-The applicant has noted that no freestanding signage is proposed with this DSP. - h.
-Prince George's County Department of Permitting, Inspections and Enforcement (DPIE)-In a memorandum dated March 29, 2024 (de Guzman to Huang), DPIE provided comments pertaining to approval of SWM, and necessary information in the permitting stage. - i.
-Prince George's County Fire/EMS Department-At the time of the writing of this technical staff report, the Fire/EMS Department did not offer comments on the subject application. - j.
-Prince George's County Police Department-At the time of the writing of this technical staff report, the Police Department did not offer comments on the subject application. - k.
-Prince George's County Health Department-In a memorandum dated April 1, 2024 (Adepoju, to Huang), the Health Department offered comments stating that noise and dust should not adversely impact adjacent properties during the construction phases. - I. Washington Suburban Sanitary Commission (WSSC)-WSSC offered utility related comments dated February 29, 2024, which have been provided to the applicant and will have to be addressed before sewer and water connection.
-Specifically, WSSC noted that existing and/or proposed water/sewer mains and service connections, as well as easement locations and limits, if proposed, should clearly be shown on the plan.
-WSSC also indicated that a 12-inch water main and a 21-inch gravity sewer main are available to serve the proposed development.
+Permit Review Section-The Planning Board has reviewed and adopts the memorandum dated March 11, 2024 (Jacobs to Huang).
+The Permit Review Section commented that freestanding signage information be included, if any.
+The applicant has noted that no freestanding signage is included with this DSP. - h.
+Prince George's County Department of Permitting, Inspections and Enforcement (DPIE)-The Planning Board has reviewed and adopts the memorandum dated March 29, 2024 (de Guzman to Huang).
+DPIE provided comments pertaining to approval of SWM, and necessary information in the permitting stage. - i.
+Prince George's County Fire/EMS Department-The Fire/EMS Department did not offer comments on the subject application. - j.
+Prince George's County Police Department-The Police Department did not offer comments on the subject application. - k.
+Prince George's County Health Department-The Planning Board has reviewed and adopts the memorandum dated April 1, 2024 (Adepoju, to Huang).
+The Health Department offered comments stating that noise and dust should not adversely impact adjacent properties during the construction phases. - 1.
+Washington Suburban Sanitary Commission (WSSC)-WSSC offered utility related comments dated February 29, 2024, which have been provided to the applicant and will have to be addressed before sewer and water connection.
+Specifically, WSSC noted that existing and/or planned water/sewer mains and service connections, as well as easement locations and limits, if planned, should clearly be shown on the plan.
+WSSC also indicated that a 12-inch water main and a 21-inch gravity sewer main are available to serve the approved development. - m.

-- m.
 Public Utilities-The subject DSP application was referred to Verizon, Comcast, the Potomac Electric Power Company, and Washington Gas for review and comments on March 7, 2024.
-At the time of the writing of this technical staff report, no correspondence has been received from these public utility companies. - n.
+No correspondence has been received from these public utility companies.

+- n.
 City of District Heights-The subject property is located within one mile of the geographical boundary of the City of District Heights.
 The DSP application was referred to the City for review and comments on March 7, 2024.
-As of the writing of this technical staff report, the City did not offer comments on the subject application. - 15.
-Community Feedback: On October 25, 2023, staff received an inquiry from Ms. Patricia Rodriguez regarding the subject DSP.
-She raised concerns about the impacts of the proposed development on the ecosystem of the subject site and its surrounding community.
-Until January 2, 2024, multiple emails were sent to respond to Ms. Rodriquez's questions and to provide clarification on staff's review process.
-One response conveyed that, during the review process, the Environmental Planning Section conducts "a comprehensive environmental evaluation", not "an environment impact study".
-On February 1, 2024, Ms. Rodriguez sent another email to reiterate her concerns about the development, including ecosystem, environmental aesthetics, rising crimes, and decreasing property values. - 16.
-Based on the foregoing analysis, and as required by Section 27-285(b)(1) of the prior Zoning Ordinance, the DSP, if approved with the proposed conditions below, will represent a most reasonable alternative for satisfying the site design guidelines of Subtitle 27, Part 3, Division 9, of the Prince George's County Code, without requiring unreasonable costs and without detracting substantially from the utility of the proposed development for its intended use. - 17.
-Section 27-285(b)(2) of the prior Zoning Ordinance does not apply to this DSP because the subject property is not subject to a conceptual site plan. - 18.
-Section 27-285(b)(3) of the prior Zoning Ordinance does not apply to this DSP because it is not a DSP for infrastructure. - 19.
-As required by Section 27-285(b)(4) of the prior Zoning Ordinance, which became effective on September 1, 2010, a required finding for approval of a DSP is, as follows:
+The City did not offer comments on the subject application. - 15.
+Community Feedback: On October 25, 2023, the Planning Board received an inquiry from Ms. Patricia Rodriguez regarding the subject DSP.
+She raised concerns about the impacts of the approved development on the ecosystem of the subject site and its surrounding community.
+Until January 2, 2024, multiple emails were sent to respond to Ms. Rodriquez's questions and to provide clarification on the review process.
+One response conveyed that, during the review process, the Environmental Planning Section conducts "a comprehensive environmental evaluation," not "an environment impact study."
+On February 1, 2024, Ms. Rodriguez sent another email to reiterate her concerns about the development, including ecosystem, environmental aesthetics, rising crimes, and decreasing property values.
+The DSP meets the applicable environmental requirements, as discussed in Findings 14e and 19.
+Compatibility with the adjacent residential development is addressed through existing vegetation and proposed landscaping, as discussed in Finding 11 above.